The tax year in Kazakhstan is the calendar year.

 Late payment interest is reduced from 2.5 to 1.25 times the refinancing rate set by the National Bank per day of delay.

-The National Bank refinancing rate is set at 9.5% per annum.
+Starting from 21 July 2020, the National Bank refinancing rate has been set at 9% per annum.

 Substantial fines are imposed for understatement of tax liabilities.
 Generally, the fines amount to 80% of the understated tax, with lower rates for small and medium-sized businesses.